-Aster tripolium var. condensatus (Sea Aster) is a fleshy variety characteristic of rocky shores.
+Aster tripolium var. condensatus (Sea Aster) is a fleshy variety characteristic of rocky shores (see inside back cover).
 It has been recorded in vc110 before on rocky offshore islands, but not on the main land masses.
-It proved to be widespread on the cliffs in NB24, even though there were no previous records here even for the species.
+It proved to be wide-spread on the cliffs in NB24, even though there were no previous records here even for the species.
 In part this demonstrates how under-recorded parts of vc110 remain.